 Names: There are two main 5-alpha reductase inhibitors:

 These are the same medicines used to treat erectile dysfunction.
-They smooth muscles in the bladder and prostate, which can help ease BPH symptoms.
+They act on smooth muscles in the bladder and prostate, which can help ease BPH symptoms.

-There are several kinds of phosphodiesterase-5 inhibitors, but the Food and Drug Administration has approved only Tadalafil (Cialis) to treat BPH.
+Of the several kinds of phosphodiesterase-5 inhibitors, the FDA has approved only tadalafil (Cialis) to treat BPH.